bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 * Error Correction Code (ECC) memory: ECC memory unlike non-ECC memory automatically detects and corrects memory errors.
 It is a necessary feature for critical workloads as it prevents unexpected crashes and outages.
 * Ability to swap Power Supply Units (PSUs) and storage devices easily.

-## Limitations of using decommissioned servers for Self Hosting
+## Limitations of Using Decommissioned Servers for Self-Hosting
 * Replacement for individual components could be scarce or extremely expensive if available.
 * Datacenter servers are usually designed for environments where having a high noise level could be traded off for better cooling.
 This might not be ideal if you want to deploy it in your home.
 * The footprint of a server might be larger than an average PC.
 <!-- * Server hardware can have more power consumption compared to commercial hardware.
 You might not be able to take advantage of that power. -->

-# Custom PC Builds
+# Custom PC Build
 <p align="center"><img src="pc.jpg" alt="Not my PC"></p>
 <p align="center"><small><i>Not my PC.
 Photo by <a href="https://unsplash.com/ja/@amieldh?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Amiel D Hechanova</a> on <a href="https://unsplash.com/photos/XznGSZ9DtpQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   </i></small></p>